whisthq/whist/.github/PULL_REQUEST_TEMPLATE/promotion.md

 #### Frontend

 - [ ] Sign in to Whist works
-- [ ] Importing browser settings from Brave & Chrome works
+- [ ] Importing browser settings/cookies works
 - [ ] Going to Google Maps correctly shows the user's approximate location
 - [ ] User local settings for language, dark mode, DPI, keyboard repeat, etc. are properly set
-- [ ] Accessing and updating the Stripe subscription from the omnibar works
+- [ ] Accessing and updating the Stripe subscription works
-- [ ] Live chat support with Intercom from the omnibar works
+- [ ] Live chat support with Intercom works
-- [ ] Sign out button on omnibar works
+- [ ] Sign out button works

 #### Backend

-- [ ] Startup time for Whist is <15 seconds
+- [ ] Startup time for Whist is <10 seconds
 - [ ] Typing "where am I" in Google shows that I'm connected to the closest datacenter
 - [ ] User sessions are successfully stored across Whist sessions